Stylback/ravir-challenge/Report.md

 At the time of writing we noticed an unintentional interaction with regards to the dummy weight map.
 The weight strength variable used in training would also be present in testing, which meant all predictions would be subject to a tenfold, evenly distributed weight.
 This could be remedied by setting the weight strength to 1 before conducting predictions.

-Ideally, remodeling the piple to separate the weight maps from the prediction altogheter would be preferred.
+Ideally, remodeling the pipeline to separate the weight maps from the prediction altogheter would be preferred.

 ### Predictions